LonghornEngineer/DOOM_SAO/README.md

 1 - DOOM Guy Interface Mode
 This allows you to modify the EEPROM directly to dynamically control the animations and SAO behavior.

-2 - DOOM Guy Bus Monitor Mode
+2 - DOOM Guy Bus Sniffer Mode
 This is a filtered view of the DOOM Guy's I2C traffic.
 It's a poor man's logic analyzer, decoded for SAO interpretation.

-3 - I2C SAO Bus Sniffer Mode
+3 - I2C Bus Sniffer Mode
 This allows you to monitor the entire I2C bus.
 If a host has more than one SAO port you can see what magic bytes and data other SAO's are transmitting in addtion to what the badge is using on I2C.
 It's a poor man's logic analyzer, decoded in general, for seeing I2C NACK, ACK, Reads, and Writes.

 4 - Serial UART Sniffer Mode